Introduction to Quantum Mechanics:

 Tuesday and Thursday 4:10-5:25pm

-Class lectures will be online-only for now (NOT in Math 203
+Class lectures will initially be online-only as in the fall,

 I'll have online office hours after each class starting around 5:30,